telerik/ajax-docs/controls/dropdowntree/server-side-programming/events/onentryremoved.md

 ##

 The server-side **OnEntryRemoved** event occurs when an entry is removed from the entry area, causing a postback.
+The postback is triggered when the dropdown is closed.
+To close the dropdown when a node is selected, you can set DropDownSettings-CloseDropDownOnSelection="true".

 The event handler receives two parameters: